Why Dr. Keough Williams, Dr. K, for Therapy?

 Does Dr. K take Insurance?

-Dr. K takes Medicare insurance.
-For other insurances we will discuss how you can submit to your insurance company for out of network benefit reimbursement.
+Dr. K is an out of network provider but will help you submit to your insurance company for out of network benefit reimbursement.
 Please refer to the Pricing page for more information.

 Does Dr. K prescribe medication?